 Another technique that Sowder employs when writing the poem is the conditional tense.
 By focusing on ‘may’, Sowder implies that this isn’t something certain, and must, therefore, be worked on by people if we are to actively achieve these things.

-may we raise children who love the unloved things Analysis
+Analysis of may we raise children who love the unloved things

 The focus on the plural pronoun ‘we’ within the first line of the poem similarly emphasizes how this is a collective effort.
 It will not be the work of one or two people, ‘we’ must all work together to ensure that being kind and caring for those in need becomes a norm of society.
 This is a group effort, everyone should be involved.